What is the Prevailing Wage Ordinance?

 Wage determinations are based on information obtained from studying local wage conditions and data.
 There are three sources of rate information to consider in determining prevailing wage: Bureau of Labor Statistics Market Rates, Local Collective Bargaining Agreement Rates, and Service Contract Act Rates.
 The wage decision specifies the higher basic hourly wage rates and fringe benefits determined to be prevailing for the described work classifications of a similar character and in specific localities comparison of the above three sources reveals that the highest rates applicable.

 Who monitors prevailing wages?

 The Pittsburgh City Controller reviews Prevailing Wages through payroll data that is submitted, on a yearly basis.
 A covered employer shall file the Federal Form WH-347 with the Controller by January 31st of the following calendar year.
 City Controller Auditors will also make on-site visits to various construction sites and conduct interviews directly with employees working on-site

 What are the possible penalties for non-compliance with Prevailing Wage requirements?

 Payment of money owed for project work can be withheld or reduced.
-The non-compliant contractor will be required to submit wage restitution to the effected employee(s).
+The non-compliant contractor will be required to submit wage restitution to the affected employee(s).
 A habitual non-compliant employer is also subject to debarment from future contracting opportunities for up to 3 years.
 In extreme circumstances, the non-compliant contractor can face civil and criminal charges.